hadronized/strongly-typed-thoughts.net/media/blog/pre-luminance-1.0.0.md

 But the more I advance and grow up, the more things I learn and the more things I master.
 And as I master new things, I tend to get used to them.
 And the “mental effort” it requires tends to slowly disappear.
-I remember when I tried (hard!) to wrap my finger around what a profunctor is, or what _free monads_ or even *natural transformations* are and how to use them.
+I remember when I tried (hard!) to wrap my finger around what a *profunctor* is, or what _free monads_ or even *natural transformations* are and how to use them.
 It was hard.
-I was told on IRC things I highly disagree with.
 As a friend of mine ([\@lucasdicciocio]) perfectly summarized it some times ago, when we learn something as a beginner, we struggle.
 But people who master those concepts struggle even harder when trying to learn the next concepts at hand.
 And I’m not an exception.
 Today, _free monads_ are something I know (even though I don’t use them; it’s a